What is a Virtual Doula?

 With today’s COVID-19 epidemic many doulas are trying to find a way to support their client’s virtually and calling it virtual support.
 Virtual means different things to different people.
 For us, virtual support means that in the event that your doula is restricted from meeting you in person, the doula will be there with you 100% on video virtually.
 You will still have support, continuously, during labor.
 The doula will not leave you alone.

-No matter the medium, in person or virtually, a doula can be by your side as you navigate all the options and choices available in birth.
+No matter the medium, in person or virtually, a doula can be by your side as you navigate all the options and choices available at birth.

 As we are at your side, your doula can watch for important signs in labor, suggest when to leave for your birthplace and how to communicate with your medical team, translate medical jargon, and when to leave for your birthplace.